 Interpreting Wi-Fi network speeds

-The 1,900 Mb/sec claims aren’t fabrications; they’re just not based on real-world conditions.
-Fortunately, most wireless routers manufactured in compliance with the 802.11ac standard should be capable of streaming high-definition video over a reasonable distance, provided there aren’t too many obstacles in the path between the router and its client.
-Take note, having a higher maximum bandwidth won’t necessarily make for faster Internet, it will simply speed up your internal network (streaming media and files).
+Fortunately, wireless routers manufactured in compliance with the 802.11ac standard should be capable of streaming high-definition video over a reasonable distance, provided there aren’t too many obstacles in the path between the router and its client.

-All wireless routers also feature built-in switches for making hard-wired network connections, but cheaper routers will have switches rated at only 100Mb/sec.
-You won’t regret spending a few extra dollars to buy a model with a gigabit switch (that’s 1,000Mb/sec).
-A gigabit switch won’t make downloading files from the Internet any faster (the fastest cable modems currently deliver only 50MB/sec to 60Mb/sec), but it will make a significant difference in the speed at which you can move files across hard-wired network connections inside your home.
+All wireless routers also feature built-in Ethernet for hard-wired network connections, but cheaper routers will have switches rated at only 100Mb/sec.
+You won’t regret spending a few extra dollars to buy a model with a Gigabit switch (that’s 1,000Mb/sec).

 Wireless data security